rba100/RedGate.Ipc/README.md

 `client.CreateProxy<ISomeInterface,MyPreferredException>()`.
 This can make exception handling easier in the consuming architecture. `ContractMismatchException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.

-## Registering service implementations on the server

-In the simple example, a concrete object is registered and this same instance will be used to satisfy all requests.

-As an alternative strategy consumers can pass a dependency injector or factory method which will create service delegates on demand, scoped to individual connected clients.

-	public void StartServer()
-	{
-        var serviceHostBuilder = new ServiceHostBuilder();
-        serviceHostBuilder.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
-        serviceHostBuilder.RegisterDi(GetDelegate);

-        _serviceHost = serviceHostBuilder.Create();
-	}

-    public void StopServer()
-	{
-        _serviceHost.Dispose();
-	}

-	public object GetDelegate(Type delegateType)
-	{
-        if(delegateType == typeof(ISomeInterface)) return new ConnectionScopedHandler();
-        return null; // return null if cannot satisfy delegate request.
-	}

-Under consideration: automatic disposing of `IDisposable` when connections disconnect.

 ## API Versioning